-Between 1970 and 1980, Walker's work was mainly three-dimensional, in fiberglas.
+Between 1970 and 1980, Walker's work was mainly three-dimensional, in fiberglass.
 He also designed and built children's playgrounds.
-In 1980-83, when he was director of St. Michael's Printshop, Walker began to concentrate more on lithography.
+From 1980-83, when he was director of St. Michael's Printshop, Walker began to concentrate more on lithography.
 He also works in painting, photography, drawing, and sculpture.

 Some of his work has been controversial.
-In 1984, the scheduled exhibition of his work, Sacred Art, was forced to cancel at the Longshoremen's Protective Union (LSPU) Hall in St. John's.
-Various church and community authorities deemed Walker's irreverent depictions of holy figures unsuitable for public viewing, especially during the time of Pope John Paul II's visit to Newfoundland.
+In 1984, the scheduled exhibition of his work, Sacred Art, was forced to cancel at the Longshoremen's Protective Union (LSPU) Hall in St. John's after various church and community authorities deemed his irreverent depictions of holy figures unsuitable for public viewing, especially during the time of Pope John Paul II's visit to Newfoundland.

-In 1985, Walker was one of 11 artists commissioned under the Art Procurement Program to construct a sculptural work for the new extension of the provincial government's Confederation Building.
-Walker's piece is made of fiberglas and steel mounted in concrete, and represents, according to Walker, effects of the wind as it traps things, such as plastic bags, in fences.
+In 1985, Walker was one of 11 artists commissioned under the Newfoundland government's Art Procurement Program to construct a sculptural work for the new extension of the Confederation Building.
+Walker's piece is made of fiberglass and steel mounted in concrete.
+It represents the effects of the wind as it traps plastic bags and other debris in fences.